Chart Color Schemes

 An assessment of population growth drivers in Eagleby reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Eagleby's population is approximately 15,101 as of August 2025.
-This figure represents an increase of 1,507 people, a rise of 11.1% since the 2021 Census which recorded a population of 13,594.
-The change was inferred from the estimated resident population of 14,343 from the ABS as of June 2024 and an additional 349 validated new addresses since the Census date.
-This results in a population density ratio of 1,092 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Eagleby's growth rate exceeded both national (8.6%) and state averages, positioning it as a growth leader in the region.
+Eagleby's population, as of November 2025, is approximately 15,103.
+This figure represents an increase of 1,509 people since the 2021 Census, which reported a population of 13,594.
+The growth is inferred from the estimated resident population of 14,343 as of June 2024 and an additional 350 validated new addresses since the Census date.
+This results in a population density of 1,092 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Eagleby's growth rate of 11.1% since the 2021 census exceeds both national (8.9%) and state averages, positioning it as a regional growth leader.
 Overseas migration contributed approximately 61.8% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Future population trends suggest a slight increase below the national median statistical areas' average, with an expected growth of 1,392 persons to 2041, resulting in a total gain of 4.2% over the 17-year period.
+For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends indicate an increase just below the median of national statistical areas, with Eagleby expected to grow by 1,392 persons to 2041, reflecting a total gain of 4.2% over the 17 years.

 Frequently Asked Questions - Population